Luxury, seclusion, nature at its finest – all on Oahu’s fabled North Shore

 Free WiFi that works.
 Quickly.
 Consistently.

 There are seven onsite restaurants at Turtle Bay Resort.
 During our stay we hit each one, and a few of them more than once.
+There is also a delicious food truck scene about a mile away from the resort that you can either drive or bike to.

 Roy’s: Roy’s was my favorite spot at Turtle Bay Resort.
 The food was outstanding and the beach front locations was impeccable.
 If you go, try the Butterfish, assuming they have it.
 It will melt in your mouth…